sayanee/archives/_posts/2007-12-21-effective-project-management-by-clements-gido.md

 8. volunteer

 effective project team...

-1. clear understanding nof the project objective
+1. clear understanding of the project objective
-2. clear expectations of each person's role and responsbilities
+2. clear expectations of each person's role and responsibilities
 3. results orientation
-4. high degree of coperation and collaboration
+4. high degree of cooperation and collaboration
 5. high level of trust

 types of project meetings

 1. status review meetings
 2. problem solving meetings
 3. technical design review meetings